Back to Blogs

 Dynamics 365 Business Central vs Finance and Operations Comparison | Microsoft ERP

-Solution overview: SMB vs. Enterprise-Grade ERP
+Solution Overview: SMB vs. Enterprise-Grade ERP

-Microsoft Dynamics 365 Business Central serves as Microsoft’s comprehensive ERP solution for small and mid-sized businesses, typically under 300 users or $100 M in revenue.
-It provides a unified system for finance, supply chain, project management, sales, and service, plus powerful integration with Office 365, Power BI, and Power Platform.
-Originally evolved from Dynamics NAV, Business Central has been rebuilt on modern cloud architecture to deliver enterprise-grade functionality at a scale appropriate for growing businesses.
-Recent data shows Microsoft Dynamics 365 Business Central held over 87% of the global ERP market share in 2024
+Microsoft Dynamics 365 Business Central is Microsoft’s comprehensive ERP solution for small and mid-sized businesses.
+It is typically suited for organizations with fewer than 300 users or less than $100M in revenue.
+It provides a unified system for finance, supply chain, project management, sales, and service.
+It also integrates with Office 365, Power BI, and Power Platform.
+Originally evolved from Dynamics NAV, Business Central has been rebuilt on modern cloud architecture to deliver enterprise-grade functionality at a scale that fits growing businesses.
+Recent data shows Microsoft Dynamics 365 Business Central held over 87% of the global ERP market share in 2024.

 Microsoft Dynamics 365 Finance & Operations vs Business Central: Target Market Analysis